andysylvester/MyStatusToolDemo/README.md

    ```sh
    npm install
    ```
-4. The app uses a configuration file (config.json) to
+4. The app uses a [configuration file](https://github.com/andysylvester/MyStatusToolDemo/blob/main/config.json) to set parameters needed for the app and for creating the RSS feed.
+The default parameters are for the demo app, this file should be updated for the parameters for the server where the app runs.

 <p align="right">(<a href="#top">back to top</a>)</p>